Overcooked 2 review — No party is complete without a food fight

 Overworld map

 I’m not crazy about Overcooked 2’s overworld map, adorable though it may be.
-It has a cute aesthetic and I got a chuckle over how you can run over the Unbread with your trusty van.
+It has a cute aesthetic, and I got a chuckle over how you can run over the Unbread with your trusty van.
 But in order to reach different areas, you occasionally have to hit switches to activate ramps, which felt unnecessary.
 These aren’t hidden behind any puzzles, so they mainly feel like inconveniences.

 I also don’t like how you have to return to the castle after each completed chapter of the game, forcing you to spend a little extra time traversing the map before moving on.
 Fortunately, travel is fast and gives you a chance to eyeball the extra challenge levels that might be giving you guff.